oscarryz/yz-design-notes/Questions/solved/How to share async data between actors.md

 	s: 'Random number $(random.int(100))'
 }
 consume: {
-   thing {String} // a thing that retuns a string
+   thing (String) // a thing that retuns a string
    value: thing() // invoke and wait for a value print 'The value is: $(value)'
 }